p-smithcarlsen/ConstructionScheduleSimulator/README.md

 by running the project with the minimum required workers or by adding extra workers.
 The number of extra workers required is determined by the logs of the previously simulated projects.
 If this option is chosen, additional logging is printed to the console.
+If the database contains enough data (more than 50 previous project, approximately), the program will create a probability distribution, showing the accumulated probability of finishing within a number of days after the set project deadline.

 It is also possible to run an experiment, simulating a number of construction projects.
 If this option is chosen, whether or not extra